Fábio Duarte

-Fábio Miguel Silva Duarte (born 11 May 1998) is a Portuguese professional footballer who plays as a goalkeeper for 1º Dezembro.
+Fábio Miguel Silva Duarte (born 11 May 1998) is a professional footballer who plays as a goalkeeper for Liga 3 club Sporting da Covilhã.
+Born in Portugal, he has committed to play for the Cape Verde national team.

 Club career

 Born in Amadora, Duarte started his football career at S.L.
 Benfica's youth system in 2007.
 Following his progress through their youth ranks, he made his professional debut with the club's reserve team in a 5–1 LigaPro loss to Real on 18 February 2018.

+International career

+Duarte has represented Portugal at youth level.

+On 10 March 2026, Duarte received approval from FIFA to switch his international allegiance to the Cape Verde national team.